parsecnode/Parsec-lite/README.md

 Comes with config containing the list of remote nodes.

-It can import wallet files from [classic parsec wallet](https://github.com/parsecnode/parsecwallet) but it will take several minutes to refresh, and new wallet file will be incompatible with classic wallet.
+It can import wallet files from [classic parsec wallet](https://github.com/parsecnode/parsecwallet) but it will take several minutes to refresh, and <b>new wallet file will be incompatible with classic wallet</b>.

 **1. Clone wallet sources**